Postpartum blues: Duration

 Postpartum blues may last a few days up to two weeks.
-If symptoms last more than two weeks, the individual must be evaluated for postpartum depression.
+If symptoms last more than two weeks, evaluation for postpartum depression is recommended by the American Psychiatric Association.

 Causes

 The causes of postpartum blues have not been clearly established.
 Most hypotheses regarding the etiology of postpartum blues and postpartum depression center on the intersection of the significant biological and psychosocial changes that occur with childbirth.

 Psychosocial causes

 Pregnancy and postpartum are significant life events that increase a woman's vulnerability for postpartum blues.
 Even with a planned pregnancy, it is normal to have feelings of doubt or regret, and it takes time to adjust to having a newborn.
 Feelings commonly reported by new parents and lifestyle changes that may contribute to developing early postpartum mood symptoms include: